-Stockholders of record at the close of business on March 14, 2007 (the "Record Date") will be entitled to vote at the meeting or vote by proxy using the enclosed proxy card.
-As of that date, 18,817,951 shares of our common stock, par value \$0.0001 per share, were outstanding.
+Stockholders of record at the close of business on March 14, 2008, or the Record Date, will be entitled to vote at the meeting or vote by proxy using the enclosed proxy card.
+As of the Record Date, 18,930,673 shares of our common stock, par value \$0.0001 per share, were outstanding.
 Each share of our common stock is entitled to one vote.
 A majority of the outstanding shares of our common stock entitled to vote, represented in person or by proxy at our Annual Meeting, constitutes a quorum.
-A plurality of the votes of the shares present in person or represented by proxy at our Annual Meeting and entitled to vote on the election of directors is required to elect directors, and a majority of the shares present in person or represented by proxy and entitled to vote thereon is required for the ratification of the selection of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2007.
+A plurality of the votes of the shares present in person or represented by proxy at our Annual Meeting and entitled to vote on the election of directors is required to elect directors, and a majority of the shares present in person or represented by proxy and entitled to vote thereon is required for the ratification of the selection of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2008.